 Alexandra Johnstone is known for her in-depth knowledge of mental health law and handles inquests for a number of care homes and mental health hospitals.Legal 500 2019

-She has a particular interest in issues relating to mental capacity and has been involved in a number of Court of Protection cases, including defending challenges to DoLS authorisations brought by residents of care homes.
+She has a keen interest in issues relating to mental capacity and has been involved in Court of Protection cases, including defending challenges to DoLS authorisations brought by residents of care homes.
+She frequently advises on matters concerning confidentiality, patient’s consent and capacity to make treatment decisions, often in the context of a patient’s refusal of treatment.

 Alexandra’s recent experience includes: